Holistic Psychiatry

 Attachment & Trauma

 We haven’t all had the same early attachment experiences.
 Some of us have experienced childhood trauma.
 We don’t know what safety feels like.
 Two-thirds of those with opioid addiction have childhood trauma.
-This doesn’t account for the trauma that can occur before verbal memory and that is usually not reported.
+This doesn’t account for the trauma that can occur before verbal memory, which is usually not reported.

 Social Isolation